Outerstring graphs are $\chi$-bounded: Proof

-A \emph{bracket} in $\famF$ is a pair $(\famP,\famS)$ of subfamilies of $\famF$ with the following properties: \begin{itemize} \item $\famP\prec\famS$ or $\famS\prec\famP$, \item every curve in $\famP$ intersects some curve in $\famS$, \item for every curve $s\in\famS$, there is a curve $p\in\famP$ such that $s$ is the first curve in $\famS$ intersected by $p$ as going from the basepoint of $p$. \end{itemize} See Figure \ref{fig:bracket} for an illustration.
-For such a bracket and a curve $p\in\famP$, we define \begin{itemize} \item $s(p)$ to be the first curve in $\famS$ intersected by $p$ as going from the basepoint, \item $p'$ to be the part of $p$ between its basepoint and its first intersection point with $s(p)$ (and thus with any member of $\famS$) as going from the basepoint, excluding the intersection point with $s(p)$, \item $I(p)$ to be the closed region bounded by $p'$, $s(p)$ and the part of the baseline between the bases of $p$ and $s(p)$. \end{itemize} Note that every $p'$ is disjoint from every curve in $\famS$.
-We also define $I=\bigcap_{p\in\famP}I(p)$ and $E=\ext(\famP\cup\famS)$.
-We call $I$ and $E$ the \emph{interior} and the \emph{exterior} of the bracket, respectively.
+For a fixed bracket $(\famH,\famS)$ and a curve $c\in\famH$, we introduce the following notation (see Figure~\ref{fig:bracket}): \begin{itemize} \item $p(c)$ is the first intersection point of $c$ with a curve in $\famS$ encountered when following $c$ in the direction from the basepoint towards the other endpoint, \item $s(c)$ is an arbitrarily chosen curve in $\famS$ that contains the point $p(c)$, \item $c'$ is the part of $c$ from the basepoint to $p(c)$ excluding the point $p(c)$, \item $\nu(c)$ is the cap-curve formed by the union of $c'$ and the part of $s(c)$ from the basepoint to $p(c)$, \item $I(c)$ is the closed bounded region determined by $\nu(c)$ and the part of the baseline between the two endpoints of $\nu(c)$. \end{itemize} It follows that $c'$ is disjoint from every curve in $\famS$, for every $c\in\famH$.
+Finally, we let $I=\bigcap_{c\in\famH}I(c)$, and we call $I$ the \emph{internal region} of the bracket $(\famH,\famS)$.